holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 }
 ```

-### Transforming States of DHT Content
+### Changing States of DHT Content

-A Holochain DHT exhibits a simple monotonicity; it is an accumulation of transform operations over time.
-However, in order to become a practical graph database with affordances such as mutability, it also exhibits a _logical monotonicity_[^calm-theorem] -- specifically, it is an operation-based conflict-free replicated data type (CRDT) [^op-crdt] which yields a final state consisting of a hash table of basis hashes containing individual meaningful states which together form such a database.
-The natural consequence of this property is that any two peers who receive the same set of DHT transform operations will arrive at the same database state without need of a coordination protocol.
+A Holochain DHT exhibits a logical monotonicity[^calm-theorem]; it is an accumulation of operations over time.
+The natural consequence of this property is that any two peers who receive the same set of DHT operations will arrive at the same database state without need of a coordination protocol.

 [^calm-theorem]: [Keeping CALM: When Distributed Consistency is Easy](https://arxiv.org/abs/1901.01930), Joseph M Hellerstein and Peter Alvaro.

-[^op-crdt]: [Conflict-free Replicated Data Types](https://inria.hal.science/hal-00932836/file/CRDTs_SSS-2011.pdf), Marc Shapiro, Nuno Preguiça, Carlos Baquero, Marek Zawirski.
-An operation-based CRDT is not necessarily idempotent, which requires that its communications infrastructure make guarantees about uniqueness of delivery and causal ordering for operations.
-In Holochain, however, these requirements are satisfied by the data structures themselves: hashing of DHT transform operations guarantees uniqueness, while CRUD operations that are order-dependent list their causal dependencies explicitly by hash, which allows the Conductor's integration workflow to integrate operations in the correct order.

 #### Validation and Liveness on the DHT

-The first task before transforming the DHT to include a new piece of data is to validate the transform according to both system-level and application-specific rules.
-Additionally, a transform MUST be accompanied by a valid provenance signature that matches the public key of its author.
+The first task before changing the DHT to include a new piece of data is to validate the operation according to both system-level and application-specific rules.
+Additionally, an operation MUST be accompanied by a valid provenance signature that matches the public key of its author.

-DHT transforms whose validation process has been abandoned are not gossiped.
+DHT operations whose validation process has been abandoned are not gossiped.
 There are two reasons to abandon validation.
 Both have to do with consuming too much resources.

 1. It has stayed in our validation queue too long without being able to resolve dependencies.
 2. The app validation code used more resources (CPU, memory, bandwidth) than we allocate for validation.
 This lets us address the halting problem of validation with infinite loops.